lamarkdown/lamarkdown/docs/core.md

 la.m.doc()
 ```

-The [`m.doc()` build module][m.doc] adds a certain set of Markdown extensions, as well as styling the output to better resemble a conventional document.
+The [`m.doc()` build module][doc] adds a certain set of Markdown extensions, as well as styling the output to better resemble a conventional document.
 When writing a build file, you can include or omit `m.doc()`, as per your preference.

 To add a Markdown extension, you call the [`lamarkdown` module][lamarkdown_call] itself.
 Many extensions have their own settings, which you can configure by passing keyword arguments.
 If you don't need to supply any extension options, you can list multiple extensions in one call: